nicky-zs/spark/README.md

 NOTE: This spark project is forked from Per Wendel's.

-NOTE: In this spark, all lambda expressions are removed so that JVM7 is supported.
+**NOTE: In this spark, all lambda expressions are REMOVED so that JVM7 is supported!!!
+Use interface!!!**

 NEWS: Spark 2.0.0 with Lambda support is now available on Maven central!!! :